 - In Q1 2020, residential property prices rose 2.1% year-on-year, whilst commercial real estate declined 0.5% during the same period.

-- Some hotels have been transformed into quarantine centres to curb the spread of COVID-19, raising hope of some revenue generation for the hospitality industry.
+- Some hotels have been transformed into quarantine centers to curb the spread of COVID-19, raising hope of some revenue generation for the hospitality industry.

 - Whilst physical retail struggled as people stayed home during movement restrictions, some online businesses reported exponential growth in sales and order volumes.